 Many Chartered Members and Fellows of IChemE willingly volunteer their time to support other members towards a professional qualification - ie getting Chartered.
-It's highly beneficial to gain the perspective and experience of someone who has already successfully completed this process, and is probably more senior in their career, to help you build your experience up to the level required for Chartered Member.
+It's highly beneficial to gain the perspective and experience of someone who has already successfully completed this process who can help build your experience up to the level required to become a Chartered Member.

-> Benefits of having a mentor
+Benefits of having a mentor

 - reassurance and confidence to apply

 - higher quality report(s)